France beat England to win Grand Slam

 France strutted to a first Grand Slam in 12 years as they ran in three tries to comfortably see off England in front of a jubilant Stade de France.

-Tries from Gael Fickou and Francois Cros gave the hosts a healthy half-time lead and left England playing catch-up.
+Tries from Gael Fickou and Francois Cros gave the hosts a healthy half-time lead and left England playing catch-up in the Six Nations finale.

 England's Freddie Steward, deployed on the wing, stepped and swooped to score after Joe Marchant's break after the interval.